Laser Therapy Services

-Laser therapy applied with the Companion therapy laser system provides a sterile, pain-free, surgery- free, drug-free treatment which is used to treat a variety of injuries, wounds, post-surgical incision sites, post-surgical orthopedic regions, fractures, neurological conditions, numerous dermatological problems, and pain.
-Whether you’re pet is rehabilitating from trauma or injury, healing from wounds, healing from surgery or simply aging, your companion will benefit from this revolutionary new approach to Veterinary medicine.
+Laser therapy applied with the Companion Therapy Laser® system provides a sterile, pain-free, surgery-free, drug-free treatment which is used to treat a variety of injuries, wounds, post-surgical incision sites, post-surgical orthopedic regions, fractures, neurological conditions, numerous dermatological problems, and pain.
+Whether your pet is rehabilitating from trauma or injury, healing from wounds, healing from surgery, or is experiencing pain or illnesses due to aging, your companion will benefit from this revolutionary new approach to veterinary medicine.

-Laser therapy is the only course of treatment that actually stimulates the body to heal from within.
+Laser therapy is the only course of treatment that actually encourages the body to heal from within.
 Non-thermal photons of light are administered to the body and absorbed by the injured cells.
 The cells are then stimulated and respond with a higher rate of metabolism.
-This results in increased circulation from the body, an anti-inflammatory reaction, relief from pain and an acceleration of the healing process.
+This results in increased circulation in the body, an anti-inflammatory reaction, relief from pain, and an acceleration of the healing process.

 What types of animals do we treat with laser therapy?

-At All Creatures we are utilizing laser therapy in dogs, cats, ferrets, birds, rabbits, guinea pigs, reptiles, and other small mammals.
+At All Creatures animal hospital, we utilize laser therapy in dogs, cats, ferrets, birds, rabbits, guinea pigs, reptiles, and other small mammals.
 We are also working with the Companion Laser Company to develop laser therapy protocols for exotic pets.